aluxnimm/outlookcaldavsynchronizer/README.md

 For Google you can use the new Google type profile which simplifies the setup.
 You just need to enter the email address of your google account.
 When testing the settings, you will be redirected to your browser to enter your Google Account password and grant access rights to your Google Calender, Contacts and Tasks for OutlookCalDavSynchronizer via the safe OAuth protocol.
 After that Autodiscovery will try to find available calendar, addressbook and task resources.

+You can control which calendars are available via CalDAV and shown in autodiscovery in your calendar settings, see [https://calendar.google.com/calendar/syncselect](https://calendar.google.com/calendar/syncselect)

-For contacts you can activate the checkbox **Use Google native API**.
-This should improve performance and other mapping issues, since the Google Contacts API supports more features than the generic CardDAV API.
+For contacts you should activate the checkbox **Use Google native API**.
+This will improve performance and other mapping issues, since the Google Contacts API supports more features than the generic CardDAV API.
 Compared to CardDAV this adds:

 - Support for google contact groups, which are synced to Outlook categories.
 - Added mapping for anniversary, relations (spouse, child, etc.) and IMs for google contacts (Contribution from Florian Saller, thank you!).